Uneven Growth: Tactical Urbanisms for Expanding Megacities

 Urban Case Study Teams:

-New York: Situ Studio, New York, and Cohabitation Strategies (CohStra), Rotterdam
+New York: SITU Studio, New York, and Cohabitation Strategies (CohStra), Rotterdam and New York

 Hong Kong: MAP Office, Hong Kong, and Network Architecture Lab, Columbia University, New York